-Last year, RCRW supplied its customers with about 300 million gallons of water.
+Last year, RCRW supplied about 300 million gallons of water.
 The three wells capable of producing half of the water can't be used because their nitrate levels are too high.
 RCRW mixes water from the wells to keep nitrates at acceptable levels.
-It also purchases water from the South Dakota-based Lewis & Clark Regional Water System.

-"It was a bona fide opportunity to contribute something meaningful to wildlife and soil and water protection," John Piepgras, 82, said of the 2006 enrollment.
+It also purchases water from the South Dakota-based Lewis bona fide opportunity to contribute something meaningful to wildlife and soil and water protection," John Piepgras, 82, said of the 2006 enrollment.